Simvolick/nextjs-test-blog/posts/pre-rendering.md

 ---
 title: 'Two Forms of Pre-rendering'
 date: '2020-01-01'
+summary: 'You can use Static Generation for many types of pages, including:

+- Marketing pages
+- Blog posts
+- E-commerce product listings
+- Help and documentation'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.